Raedin24/School/L400/Sem 2/DCIT 418/Untitled.md

 A = 5^4 mod 23 = 4 \\{\newline}
 B = 5^3 mod23 = 10
 $$
-4. To exchange a shared key, the
+4. To exchange a shared key, the public key gotten for the other party is